Deriades

-King Deriades is a prominent figure in Greek mythology, featured as the king of the Indians in Nonnus of Panopolis epic poem, Dionysiaca.
+King Deriades (Δηριάδης) was a prominent figure in Greek mythology, featured as the king of the Indians in Nonnus of Panopolis epic poem, Dionysiaca.
 He serves as the primary antagonist to Dionysus during the god's mythical campaign to conquer India.
 The term "Indian" in Greco-Roman literature typically referred to the peoples of the Indus Valley.

-Mythological background
+Background

 King Deriades is described as the son of Hydaspes, the god of the river Hydaspes (modern-day Jhelum River in the Punjab region), and Astris, a celestial nymph.
 His divine lineage ties him to the natural elements of his homeland and positions him as a powerful mortal adversary.

 Deriades ruled over the Indian (Modern day Indus Valley) forces and led the resistance against Dionysus, who sought to spread his cult and establish his divinity in the East.

-Role in the Dionysiaca
+Mythology

 In the Dionysiaca, King Deriades is portrayed as a formidable and proud ruler, embodying resistance to Dionysus's divine mission.
 Some key aspects of his role include: